Select Page

 Safe Custody for Native Guava

-The ANPC is leading a collaboration between botanic gardens and government agencies in QLD, NSW, the ACT and Victoria to deliver conservation actions for the Native Guava (Rhodomyrtus psidioides) using a pilot dispersed-custody model (metacollection).
+From March 2022 to April 2023, the ANPC led this collaborative project between botanic gardens and government agencies in QLD, NSW, the ACT and Victoria to deliver conservation actions for Native Guava (Rhodomyrtus psidioides) using a pilot dispersed-custody model (metacollection).
 This species is listed as Critically Endangered under federal, New South Wales and Queensland legislation.
 Native Guava was common and in good health before Myrtle Rust was introduced to Australia in 2010 but has suffered significant declines as a result of this pathogen.
 Ex situ (offsite) conservation is needed to ensure this species will survive while long-term recovery options are pursued.

 Image credits (L-R): Veronica Viler, Nathan Emery, Veronica Viler